Does Natural Skincare Work for Acne?

 Natural is in.
 Natural is hip.
 So does it work for acne?

 To cut a long story short: no. But there’s a very important reason that people are attracted to natural remedies for acne, and it’s not what you think.
 More on that later, but first: what are natural remedies and how do they work?

 WHAT IS NATURAL SKINCARE?

 Natural cures for acne usually have anti-inflammatory or antibacterial properties.
 These include apple cider vinegar, witch hazel, honey, green tea, tea tree oil, and even supplements like zinc and fish oil.
-While the mechanism of their action is similar to that of rigorously tested pharmaceutical products like benzoyl peroxide, antibiotics, and retinoids, they generally have a rather mild effect on acne.
+While the mechanism of their action is similar to that of rigorously tested pharmaceutical products like benzoyl peroxide and antibiotics, they generally have a rather mild effect on acne.
 Here are three of the top reasons why natural cures for acne aren’t for everyone, and may not be the right choice for you in particular.